 It takes less than 9 hours on a direct flight from Noumea to Tokyo.
 Travel time may vary depending on your itinerary.

-It is 2 hours earlier in Noumea, New Caledonia than in Tokyo, Japan.
+It is 2 hours later in Noumea, New Caledonia than in Tokyo, Japan.

 When to go to Japan